balder-dev/balder/doc/source/getting_started/what_is_rsbt.rst

 ==========

 Similar to the normal developing process, we can now think about generalization.
-Of course the DRY (don't repeat yourself) standard does not really counts in testing, but think about what happens if we forget something in our test concept (for example to try if the coffee tastes well) and have various different testcases where we have to add this.
+Of course the DRY (don't repeat yourself) standard does not really count in testing, but think about what happens if we forget something in our test concept (for example to try if the coffee tastes well) and have various different testcases where we have to add this.
 If we don't have an orderly test management system it can get hard to find all relevant testcases we have to fix here.
 So what about creating a little default structure how such a test should look like? **We start to generalize tests.**